Stipa Data Collection Protocol

 Category No

-ID Unique identifier within the scope of the data attribute or shared list Alphanumeric 40 Yes
+ID Unique identifier within the scope of the data attribute or shared list String 40 Yes

 The code sample below illustrates the hierarchical structure of all required and optional XML elements in a Data Collection Protocol document.
 Stipa does not enforce the ordering of child elements, but imitating the order shown below will heighten the document's readability.